MaibornWolff/private-ens/README.md

 }
 ```

-#### Resolver
+### Resolver
 While the registry only contains ownership information about nodes and a pointer to the resolver, the resolver is where detailed information about a node is actually stored.
 The core use-case is to have the resolver store a node's account address, but it could also store a contract ABI, custom text, and more.
-Resolvers can also implement authorisation schemes of who can modify the stored information.
+Resolvers can also implement authorization schemes of who can modify the stored information.
 Usually there is either a single owner of the resolver that may modify it, or more simple: the resolver relies on the node ownership information of the registrar.
-The PublicResolver used here provides this authorisaton scheme and brings several specialised resolvers such as the ABIResolver or AddrResolver together.
-Similar to the registry, the logic they implement is very simple.
+The PublicResolver used here provides this authorization scheme and brings several specialized resolvers such as the ABIResolver or AddrResolver together.
+Similar to the registry, their logic is very simple.
 Usually they just contain a mapping from node to whatever information they store and the corresponding getters and setters.

 ```js
 pragma solidity ^0.5.0;